TradingView Algorithms: Build and Backtest Automated Strategies

 |---|---|---|

-| Pine Script | A domain-specific language for coding trading strategies. | Accessible to traders without a deep programming background. |
+| Pine Script | A domain-specific language for coding trading strategies. | Accessible to traders without a programming background. |

-| Backtesting | The ability to test your strategy on historical market data. | See how your strategy would have performed in the past before risking real capital. |
+| Backtesting | Test your strategy on historical market data before going live. | See how your strategy performed in the past without risking real capital. |

-| Automated Execution | Scripts can be set to automatically execute trades. | Reduces emotional decision-making and helps capture opportunities quickly. |
+| Automated Execution | Scripts can be configured to generate alerts and execute trades. | Reduces emotional decisions and captures opportunities faster. |

 Core Components of TradingView Algorithms